gaehlerm/SoftwareEngineering/README.md

 This example I found in book Clean Code on p.128 where Robert C. Martin (aka.
 Uncle Bob) did some refactoring on a unit test.
 It's a book I can highly recommend.
 But here Uncle Bob somehow went haywire.
 What he explained all made sense, but he somehow missed that one should never write code like that.

-He encoded five Boolean states `{heater_state, blower_state, cooler_state, hi_temp_alarm, low_temp_alarm}` into a single string `“hbCHl”`, where each of the characters was encoding weather is was too hot or not, too cold or not, etc. Capital letters mean `true`, lower case letters mean `false`.
+He encoded five Boolean states `{heater_state, blower_state, cooler_state, hi_temp_alarm, low_temp_alarm}` into a single string `“hbCHl"`, where each of the characters was encoding weather is was too hot or not, too cold or not, etc. Capital letters mean `true`, lower case letters mean `false`.
 It’s such a beautiful example of what kind of logic can be implemented in strings.
 At least it would be if it wasn’t that outrageous what he did here.
 Do never use strings to encode some other king of value.
-To make matters worse, the letter `“h”` is even used twice.
+To make matters worse, the letter `“h"` is even used twice.
 Like this the code becomes extra brittle.

 The resulting unit tests Uncle Bob wrote are kind of nice at first sight.
 But it takes some knowledge to understand what these 5 characters are supposed to mean.
 Without appropriate background knowledge it is not possible to understand the meaning of this string.
 And the order of the characters inside this string are somewhat arbitrary.